AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 ### 1. Timber Hearth

-{% include picture.html img="timber-hearth" ext="jpg" alt="Timber Hearth, your home planet." %}
+{% include picture.html img="timber-hearth.jpg" alt="Timber Hearth, your home planet." %}

 It's basically Earth.
 From its playful audio track to its colorful vegetation and log cabins, Timber Hearth is radiating with comfort.
 It's a place that you and the other Hearthians proudly call home, a nice little corner of the world in which to retire after a long career of space exploration.